 - Why should you measure NPS?
 Repeat customers are a great way to sell more.
 The happier your current customer is, the greater the chances of them returning to buy again.
-And even better, the higher the chances of this customer recommending your product to a family, friend or colleague hence resulting in organic self-marketing of your business.
+And even better, the higher the chances of this customer recommending your product to a family, friend, or colleague, resulting in your business’s organic self-marketing.
 Measuring NPS helps you predict the growth of your business with real data.

 - What is the scale of measurement used for NPS?
-The question to ask for NPS usually revolves around the lines “Considering your complete experience with our company, how likely would you be to recommend our products to a friend or colleague?” and the scale used is 0-10, 10 indicating the highest and 0 indicating the lowest.
+The question to ask for NPS usually revolves around the lines “Considering your complete experience with our company, how likely would you be to recommend our products to a friend or colleague?”
+The scale used is 0-10, with 10 indicating the highest and 0 indicating the lowest.

 - How should you measure NPS?
 Let’s understand the following terms before we measure NPS:

 - Promoters – Those who selected the scale 9-10.
 These customers are extremely happy with the provided services and the overall experience and are likely to promote your brand.
-Providing them an avenue to further share their feedback through social media and other review channels could result in positive ways of spreading the word.
+Providing them an avenue to further share their feedback through social media and other review channels could positively spread the word.

-- Passive – Those who selected the scale 7-8.
+- Passives – Those who selected the scale 7-8.
 These respondents lie around the neutral side of the spectrum.
-Something did not meet or exceed their expectations but they are not entirely unhappy.
+Something did not meet or exceed their expectations, but they are not entirely unhappy.

-The Net Promoter Score (NPS) is measured by subtracting the percentage of customers who are detractors from the percentage who are promoters.
+The Net Promoter Score (NPS) is measured by subtracting the percentage of detractors from the percentage who are promoters.
 The result is a score between -100 and 100 called the Net Promoter Score.

 - When should you measure NPS?
 At the absolute end of a transaction to understand if your customer would truly promote your brand.
 The complete satisfaction of going through the entire journey and support structure will help a customer determine his loyalty to your brand.